 First Nations Policing

-The First Nations Policing Policy was introduced by the federal government in June 1991 to provide First Nations across Canada with access to police services that are professional, effective, culturally appropriate and accountable to the communities they serve.
-This policy provides First Nations communities the opportunity to participate with provincial and federal governments in the development of dedicated policing services within their communities.
-The policy is designed to give First Nations communities greater control over the delivery and management of policing services.
-For more information on the federal First Nations Policing Policy contact Public Safety Canada.
+The First Nations Policing Program was introduced by the federal government in June 1991 to provide First Nations across Canada with access to police services that are professional, effective, culturally appropriate and accountable to the communities they serve.
+This program provides First Nations communities the opportunity to participate with provincial and federal governments in the development of dedicated policing services within their communities.
+The program is designed to give First Nations communities greater control over the delivery and management of policing services.
+Further information on the federal First Nations Policing Program is available on the Public Safety Canada website.

-In B.C. the participation of First Nations communities in their own policing activities is further enhanced by the New Relationship Policy.
-This policy encourages reconciliation between First Nations and the province.
+In B.C. the participation of First Nations communities in their own policing activities is further enhanced by the New Relationship with First Nations.
+This relationship encourages reconciliation between First Nations and the province.

-Both policies support an enhanced level of policing in First Nations communities, this means additional resources are provided than what is normally provided by the Provincial Police Service Agreement.
+Both initiatives support an enhanced level of policing in First Nations communities, which means additional resources are provided than what is normally provided by the Provincial Police Service Agreement.
 Police officers providing an enhanced service spend one hundred per cent of their time to policing needs of the First Nations communities.

 The map on the right shows B.C.
 First Nations Communities with enhanced policing.